 In relation to the Carmarthen Bay/Burry Inlet SAC, reference is made to the ongoing multi agency (including Dwr Cymru Welsh Water, Natural Resources Wales, City and County of Swansea and Carmarthenshire County Council) approach which is underpinned by the MoU.
 This has allowed development to continue whilst adhering to the requirements of the Habitats Regulations.
 Progress has been made in relation to reviewing this MoU during this AMR period, with City and County of Swansea and Carmarthenshire LPAs agreeing a 'joint' draft revision.
 Discussions are now planned with DCWW and NRW in due course with a view to finalising an updated MoU.

-A review has been undertaken which indicates that no planning applications were approved contrary to the advice of NRW.
+Records indicate that no planning applications were approved contrary to the advice of NRW.